St. Elizabeth of Hungary

 In March 1222, Elizabeth gave birth to a son, Herman, and during the next three years, two daughters were born, Sophia and Gertrude.

 Elizabeth’s piety and charity flamed brighter than ever.
 Because her husband’s resources were proving insufficient to meet the needs of the poor, she gave away her own personal gems and jewels.

 No longer content with just almsgiving, she sought out the sick and the infirmed.
 No object of Elizabeth’s charity received more compassion than those afflicted with leprosy.
 The duchess was delighted to go on errands of mercy in secret.

-It is told that one day, while carrying under her cloak, a quantity of bread for the poor, she came face-to-face with her husband who was on his way home from the hunt.
+It is told that one day, while carrying a quantity of bread for the poor under her cloak, she came face-to-face with her husband who was on his way home from the hunt.
 Surprised to see his wife toiling and heavily burdened along an unfrequented mountain path, he said to her, “Let us see what you carry.”
 Drawing aside her cloak, he was astonished to see, in the folds of her dress, a mass of beautiful, red roses instead of the bread she was carrying.

 When Ludwig died at the age of 27, Elizabeth was forced to leave the castle by his younger brother, Henry.
 She refused the offer of a second marriage to the Emperor Frederick II.
 She promised her widowhood to God.

 The remainder of her very short life was spent in devotion and works of charity.
 Elizabeth died at the age of 24.